Infection & ResponseExam Tips

 Exam Tips: Adaptive Immunity

 Clonal selection then clonal expansion: These two terms describe a two-step process.
 Selection = only the B cell with the matching receptor is chosen.
 Expansion = that B cell divides many times to produce a large clone.
-If the question asks about how specific B cells are activated, both steps are needed.
+If the question asks how specific B cells are activated, both steps are needed for full marks.

 Compare primary and secondary responses with numbers: Primary response: antibodies appear after 5–10 days, relatively low levels.
 Secondary response: antibodies appear after 1–3 days, much higher levels, longer-lasting.
 Including these approximate numbers shows examiner-level precision.

 Link to vaccination in every answer: Vaccination exploits immunological memory by introducing antigens (from dead or weakened pathogens) that trigger primary response and memory cell formation without causing disease.
 When the real pathogen enters, memory cells produce a rapid secondary response.
-Connecting this to adaptive immunity theory shows deeper understanding.
+Connecting this to adaptive immunity shows deeper understanding and earns marks.

 Keep building this topic